2025 Graduate Catalog

 • Analyze the fundamental theories and philosophies of government, governance, economy, and civil society and apply them to contemporary political systems.

-• Evaluate the political elements of representative democracy, and compare and contrast those elements with other political systems.
+• Evaluate the political elements of representative democracy and compare and contrast those elements with other political systems.

 • Assemble and evaluate the appropriate information and data used in the social, economic, foreign affairs, and security policy-making realm.